Home > Solar DC Electrical Components > DC Surge Protection Device

 Protect Your PV Investment with Coordinated Surge Protection

-• Site-Specific SPD Scheme: Submit your site lightning flash density map and we design a coordinated SPD scheme with UKD2 devices at every required protection zone boundary.
+• Site-Specific SPD Scheme: Submit your site lightning flash density map, and we will design a coordinated SPD scheme using SPC series devices at every required protection zone boundary.

 • Type-Test Certification: Obtain IEC 61643-31 and EN 50539-11 test reports for your project insurance underwriter and AHJ permit package.

-• Spare Module Program: Pre-purchase replacement pluggable modules at project start for guaranteed 10-year availability of the exact MOV batch used in your installed SPDs.
+• Spare Module Program: Pre-purchase replacement pluggable modules at the project start to guarantee 10-year availability of the exact MOV batch used in your installed SPC series SPDs.

 Protecting Solar Inverters from Surge Damage Across All PV System Scales